NSMcEnroe/tech_challenges/README.md

 - **Instructions**: The original problem statement from LeetCode.
 - **Clarification Questions**: Questions I would ask to better understand the problem or constraints.
 - **Pseudocode**: My initial approach to solving the challenge, expressed in pseudocode.
 - **My Attempts**: Detailed code for each of my attempts, including explanations of my thought process and any issues I encountered.
+If my first attempt is not successful, I will come back to the challenge in a month to hopefully solidify the concepts.
 - **Alternative Solutions**: Exploration of different approaches to solve the problem, including more efficient or elegant solutions found within the LeetCode community or developed through further research.

 ## Contributing